-Pirelli’s Tax Governance framework benefits from a strong and independent internal control system and an advanced risk management system that are governed by the Board Committee for Control, Risks, Sustainability and Corporate Governance, and the Board of Directors.
+Pirelli’s Tax Governance framework benefits from a strong and independent internal control system and an advanced risk management system that are governed by the Board Committee for Audit, Risks, Sustainability and Corporate Governance, and the Board of Directors.

 Within this context, Pirelli bases its Tax Governance on the following principles:

 Pirelli is committed to transparency in its Tax Governance approach and its tax position.
 Public statements and disclosures on its tax situation and tax payments are made in accordance with the relevant domestic regulations, as well as the applicable reporting requirements according to international accounting standards and other international rules (such as IFRS, OECD Guidelines).

 We refrain from the utilization of any offshore secrecy jurisdictions or tax havens for tax avoidance purposes.
 The Group’s tax planning is consistent with this responsible approach.

 We aim to pay an appropriate amount of tax according to where value is created in the ordinary course of business activity.
 Any transfer pricing is always calculated using the ‘arm’s length’ principle.